pustotnik/zenmake/docs/buildconf-taskparams.rst

 export-defines
 """""""""""""""""""""
-    If it's True then it exports value of ``defines`` for all buld tasks depending on the current task.
+    If it's True then it exports value of ``defines`` for all build tasks which depend on the current task.
 Also it can be one or more defines for explicit exporting.
 By default it's False.

     It's possible to use :ref:`selectable parameters<buildconf-select>`